 By encouraging children through conversation and engagement, children start to learn the fundamental skills that positively evolve to greater creative thinking as they eventually approach adulthood.
 At SEL for Prevention, we teach children how to express feelings through them role-playing these emotions.
 In turn, this allows children to develop a broader understanding of logic and reason that will serve them in their adult years.

-For more information on our workbook tools available, please visit us at: selforprevention.com/store
+For more information on our workbook tools available to purchase, please visit us at: selforprevention.com/store